ebzzry/ebzzry.github.io/en/src/nix.md

 This expression creates an anonymous function that returns its argument—the [identity function](https://en.wikipedia.org/wiki/Identity_function).
 The colon after the first *x* indicates that it is a parameter to the function, just like in [lambda calculus](http://ebzzry.io/en/lambda-calculus/#functions).
-Also,the names do not matter due to [alpha equivalence](https://en.wikipedia.org/wiki/Lambda_calculus#Alpha_equivalence):
+Also, the names do not matter due to [alpha equivalence](https://en.wikipedia.org/wiki/Lambda_calculus#Alpha_equivalence):

 ```bash